 Several institutions tailor their proposal development and internal review processes to the type of fund (e.g. John R. Evans Leaders Fund, Innovation Fund).
 Furthermore, practices within a fund may differ depending on the nature, size and particularities of a given proposal.
 For example:

 - Personnel involved at the proposal stage: Based on the type of fund or proposal, some or all of the key support units may be involved in the proposal development process.
 These units may include research services, finance, procurement, and facilities management (if a construction/renovation component is present).
 The involvement of units that have the required expertise ensures that key project risks and mitigating measures are identified, and that budgets and timelines presented in the proposal are reasonable and realistic.

 - Internal review process: Internal review committees are created to evaluate proposals based on the type of fund and ensure that the proposals align with institutional priorities as well as CFI competition criteria.
 They may also review other important aspects such as, for example, the identified risks and mitigating measures for the project, timelines, budgets, and sustainability plans.
 Membership to internal proposal review committees is tailored based on the type of fund.
 For larger funds and proposals, a more extensive membership may be in place and include personnel from key units (research services, finance, procurement, facilities management), the vice-president research, deans or associate deans, and faculty chairs.
 External members are also sometimes included.

 Here’s how a few institutions have implemented these practices.

 University of Victoria

-The Research Services Operations Advisory Group (RSOAG), which consists of key institutional stakeholders, supports the development and delivery of institutional research projects including the internal review of proposals and making recommendations for proposal submission to the CFI.
+These key stakeholders form the Research Services Operations Advisory Group (RSOAG), supporting the development and delivery of institutional research projects including the internal review of proposals and making recommendations for proposal submission to the CFI.